ABOUT :: FAQs

 Q So, The Emperor Norton Trust is not solely about naming the San Francisco-Oakland Bay Bridge for Emperor Norton?

-A In fact: In late 2022 — after 9 years of working on this issue and continuing to be met with official resistance — the Trust decided to set aside the project of naming the Bay Bridge in favor of a new, San Francisco-based focus on an equally prominent landmark that we hope will be more readily named:
+A In fact: In late 2022 — after 9 years of working on this issue and continuing to be met with official resistance — the Trust decided to close its petition at 6,700 signatures and set aside the project of naming the Bay Bridge in favor of a new, San Francisco-based focus on an equally prominent landmark that we hope will be more readily named:

 The San Francisco Ferry Building opened in 1898 and turned 125 in 2023.